House of Many Ways: Main characters

 He is a boy of about Charmain's age who arrives at Wizard Norland's house while she is looking after it, claiming that he is to be the Wizard's apprentice.
 Charmain confirms this by reading a letter that Peter wrote on Great-Uncle William's desk, which she had missed before his arrival, due to the fact that there were many letters containing the words "apprentice" and "hopeful", so she had assumed his letter was another one begging for an apprenticeship.
 For some reason he cannot ever get a spell right - though he does it perfectly, something bad always happens - and causes trouble left and right, and has to tie colored strings to his thumbs to tell left from right.
 Peter, however, is more experienced in practical household tasks than Charmain, though he has no idea how to cook.
 The two initially have trouble getting along because of Peter's confidence and Charmain's haughtiness, but they gradually start getting along better.
-His mother is Matilda, the Witch of Montalbino, and his father died in an avalanche.
+His mother is Matilda, the Witch of Montalbino and relation to the Royal Family of High Norland, and his father died in an avalanche, courtesy of the Lubbock.